ericbulloch/kwmd/write_ups/try_hack_me/crack_the_hash.md

 CrackStation was unable to instantly break this one.
 I ran this hash through hashes.com and it thinks the the hash is one of these possible algorithms: SHA1.

+I loaded the hash value and salt into a text file that I name hash.txt.
+The 2 values were separated by a colon (:).
+So my hash.txt file looked like this:

+`e5d8870e5bdd26602cab8dbe07a942c8669e56d6:tryhackme`

-I found that this type of hash is mode 100 in hashcat.
+I found that this type of hash is mode 160 in hashcat.
 I ran the following command to crack it:

-`hashcat -m 100 hash.txt /usr/share/wordlists/rockyou.txt`
+`hashcat -m 160 hash.txt /usr/share/wordlists/rockyou.txt`